novium/airfoil/README.md

 1. docker-compose up

 ## Deploy:
+0. Update `docker-compose.prod.yml` with your domain(s).
+3 are required for the web interface, object storage, and API.
 1. Create an instance with Docker and OpenStack credentials as environment variables.
 2. Install docker
-3. Authenticate with GitHub package registry
+3. Authenticate with GitHub package registry (to download private packages)
-4. `docker stack deploy -c docker-compose.prod.yml --with-registry-auth`
+4. Run `docker stack deploy -c docker-compose.prod.yml --with-registry-auth`
+5. Run `cd worker-monitor && python3 workerMonitor.py`
+6. Go to yourdomain.tld and get computing!

 *Notes*